nowaproj/docs/docs/logic/variables.md

 :::

 2.  **Create a variable directly from the property itself**: Click on the property name in the details panel > choose "Create Variable." > Choose the name and other properties for the variable.
 The variable will be automatically added to the screen or component and connected to the property.

 ![](./img/addingVar2.gif)

 We recommend using the second method, it's faster and easier since it automatically sets the variable type to match the property's accepted type and assigns the original value of that property as the default value for the variable.

 ### Detaching Variables

-To detach a variable, click on the property name that is connected to a variable> click on "Detach."
+To detach a variable, **click on the property name that is connected to a variable> click on "Detach."**

 ### Creating Lists

-To create a list of a certain type, choose the "List" option when selecting the data type of the variable.
+To create a list of a certain type, **choose the "List" option when selecting the data type** of the variable in the popup of creating a variable.

 <img src={require('./img/make_list.png').default} width="300"/>